MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 - A solution or package deployer package containing the item you want to submit
 - A submission metadata JSON document

 Use the [pac catalog create-submission](cli/reference/catalog.md#pac-catalog-create-submission) command to get an example submission metadata JSON document.
 You must edit this document and more submission attributes can be added.
-More information: [Submission Attributes](#submission-attributes)
+More information: [Submission attributes](#submission-attributes)

 After your submission metadata JSON document is ready, use the [pac catalog submit](cli/reference/catalog.md#pac-catalog-submit) command to submit it.